Whistleblowing (Public Interest Disclosure)

 This other person will consider all the information presented, the procedures that were followed and the reasons for not taking any further action.
 The outcome of this will be either to confirm that no further action is required or that further investigation is required and will follow the procedures referred to in paragraph 3 above.

-Where a “qualifying” disclosure is made, the person or persons against whom the disclosure is made will normally be told of it and the evidence supporting it, they will be allowed to comment before any investigation, or further action, is concluded.
+Where a “qualifying” disclosure is made, the person or persons against whom the disclosure is made will normally be told of it and the evidence supporting it, they will be allowed to comment in Welsh or English before any investigation, or further action, is concluded.
 However, where disclosure would jeopardise the ability of the University, the police or an independent investigator to conduct a proper inquiry, in such cases the persons against whom disclosures are made may not be told prior to an initial investigatory stage.

 7.5 Reporting of Outcomes